A Look at MRT, Lifting Weights Faster, and 10 Cardio Protocols that Don't Suck

 I learned this the hard way: after doing HIIT exclusively for three years, I decided to run a charity 5K.
 I thought I would breeze through and perhaps even win.
 Embarrassingly, though, I had to stop every half miles or so because the muscles in my legs (particularly my hip flexors) just didn’t have the endurance for any distance above 200 yards or so.

 It was ridiculous.
 Resultantly, at least once every two weeks, I go for a brisk jog of about a mile.
-In the summer, once a month I try to hit a 3-mile run once a month or so.
+In the summer, I try to hit a 3-mile run once a month or so.
 Keeps you honest.

 That said, if you never plan on running again, skip it.
 Either way, this should be something you do for general fitness, not as your primary means of fat loss.

 There you have it: TEN cardio workouts I hate the least.
 And, since the methods here are so many and varied, that brings me to my next point: there are more than 10 ways to skin a cat.